Registration Requirements and How to Meet Them

 • the language of your RT program instruction was English or French; or

-• you have achieved an acceptable score on a CRTO accepted language test, please refer to our Language Proficiency Policy for approved tests and scores.
+• you have achieved an acceptable score on a CRTO accepted language test, please refer to our Language Proficiency Requirements Policy for approved tests and scores.

 4. Eligibility to work in Canada